Adidas8023/DepositOne/README.md

 - 🌞 **Light Theme**: Clean, professional look for daytime use
 - 🌙 **Dark Theme**: Easy on the eyes for night owls

-Toggle between themes using the stylish theme switch in the header!
+Theme automatically adapts to system preferences and can be toggled via the switch in header

 ## 📱 Mobile Support